Fractured Magic: Chapter Thirteen

 “It just...never came up?”
 Roman said.

-Time to pivot again, Maebhe thought.
-“How long will this take?”
-Maebhe asked instead.
-“When can we go?
-Will we get Kieran and Ide back today?”
+Pivoting again, Maebhe asked, “How long will this take?
+Will we be able to get Kieran and Íde back today?”

 “What!
 You can’t mean to go alone?”
 Maebhe asked.